Irish in the British Army : soldiers' records online and free at the National Army Museum

 How did you go?

 I hope you find these records as useful as I did.
-With Remembrance Day next week it is timely that we search for our military ancestors.
+With Remembrance Day next week, it is timely that we search for our military ancestors.
 I found one of my Irish great uncles from Cork in the Leinster Regiment.
 I trust you will find success too.
-If so, I hope you will share your success in the comments box at the end of this screen.
+If so, I hope you will share your success in the comments box below.

 Therese